ismaelga/react-json-editor/README.md

   - `type`
   - `$ref`

+Additional properties relevant to data validation are implemented by plexus-validate.

+JSON-Schema references can only point to elements within the schema object itself.
+URI references are not supported.

 Plexus-form extends the JSON-Schema specification with two new properties `x-hints` and `x-ordering`.
-The latter, `x-ordering`, specifies a display order for fields defined by the current object.
-The former, `x-hints`, can be used for additional information on how to handle or display a data element.
-Currently, plexus-form only uses this to support user-defined field handlers.
+The latter, `x-ordering`, specifies a default order for the elements under the current object.
+The former, `x-hints`, can be used to annotate a schema with additional hints on how the data is to be handled or displayed.
+The relevant pieces of information for plexus-form are found under `schema["x-hints"].form`.
+We'll explore these extension in more detail in the following sections.

-## `x-ordering` example:
+## Enforced display order example:

     var schema = {
       type      : "object",